 Best Places to Fish Laurel Hill Creek

-The best place to fish Laurel Hill Creek is near the gorge located within State Game Lands No. 111.
-This is the area that is only accessible by hiking.
-There are also a few special regulation sections located on the Creek.
+The best place to fish Laurel Hill Creek is near the gorge within State Game Lands No. 111.
+This area is only accessible by hiking.
+The creek also has a few special regulation sections.

 One is located above the lake at Laurel Hill State Park.
 In this area, you are only permitted to use artificial lures and flies and must release any trout caught before June 15th.
-There is also a mile long special regulation section that is located between the footbridge in Humbert on the 111 Road to the confluence of Paddytown Hollow Run.
+A mile-long special regulation section is located between the footbridge in Humbert on 111 Road to the confluence of Paddytown Hollow Run.

 Stream Flow and Current Conditions

-Be sure to check the stream conditions before heading out to fish Laurel Hill Creek.
-The USGS stream gauge near Ursina, PA provides a good indication of current conditions.
+Check the stream conditions before fishing.
+The USGS stream gauge near Ursina, PA, provides a good indication of current conditions.

 Best Time to Fish Laurel Hill Creek